jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 a call), a minimum fraction of reads required to have a base to be considered a single-allelic reference or SNP call as 0.9, and a minimum of 0.1 (but below 0.9) to be considered heterogzous.

-> only the snpStatistics files are provided here due to the large size of the
-> other MultiVCFAnalyzer output files.

 For super-reference mappings, we still need to get the statistics for just the positions representing the target species of interest.
 We can use the following script to extract these.